Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex.md

 Windows can easily run Linux distributions thanks to [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).
 You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.

-> [!WARNING]
+!!! info
-> You need about 30GB of free space on your main disk.
+    You need about 30GB of free space on your main disk.
 Check now that you have enough space.

 To install Ubuntu, press Win+X and click "PowerShell (administrator)" then run the following command: